ozyurtf/cpu-scheduler/index.md

 <h1 style="color:#0969da">CPU Scheduler</h1>

 **Note**: I took the notes below to prepare for the midterms of the Operating Systems class at New York University.
 I used the information from the course slides, Andrew Tanenbaum's Modern Operating Systems book, and my conversation with Claude when I prepared these notes, but almost everything (including the entire C++ implementation of various CPU scheduling algorithms) was written by me 100% manually.
-Only the visualization of how my implementation works was created with Claude Code.
+Only the simulation of how my implementation works was created with Claude Code.
 And because I wrote these notes from my point of view, there is no guarantee that every piece of information below is correct.

 # Demo